-Do not attempt to transfer movies from the memory card while it is inserted in a camera of a different make or model.
-Doing so could result in the movies being deleted without being transferred.
+Do not attempt to transfer videos from the memory card while it is inserted in a camera of a different make or model.
+Doing so could result in the videos being deleted without being transferred.

 Do not turn the camera off or disconnect the USB cable while transfer is in progress.

 Do not use force or attempt to insert the connectors at an angle.
 Be sure also to keep the connectors straight when disconnecting the cable.